porn-records/Porn-Records/README.md

 | Common wiki           | https://mypdns.org/MypDNS/support/-/wikis/                                                          |

-This is where you contributes with new domains matching any of these sub files.
+This is where you contribute with new domains matching any of these subfiles.

 ## Reporting tool
-You can also use our new [Porn Report Tool][PornReport], which is both a Browser based add-on and a CLI (Command LIne Interface), for which you can choose between as you prefer.
+You can also use our new [MyPDNS Reporter][PornReport], which is both a Browser-based add-on and a CLI (Command LIne Interface), for which you can choose between as you prefer.

 ## File structure explained